Smittyvb/roadsides-blog/subscribe.md

 title: Subscribe
 ---

-Enter this URL into your RSS feed, to add this blog to it:
+To subscribe to our RSS feed, cut-and-paste this URL into your newsreader:
 ```http://blog.roadsideattractions.ca/atom.xml```